- Social Media Sites and Marketing

 Now with Twitter, Facebook and Google+, people have the opportunity to be a curator.
 Social media sites offer different opportunities.
 Twitter, Facebook and Google+ are social media sites that are useful for website marketers with unique, original and quality content.

 It’s one thing to generate content and another to find content.
 Being a curator on social media sites consists of a two or three sentence of content on a social media platform the points people to something you find that is useful and interesting.

 This is useful for people that have a large platform on the Internet.
 Do you need to build your platform and if so, then beginning with a blog is a good place to start.
 It is much easier to drive traffic to a Google+ post, rather than blogging, so by incorporating the two into your strategy is a good traffic building plan.

-Blogging is very good practice for writing a book, but most organizations and individuals blog for traffic and by incorporating social media into that strategy, you can really build momentum to your following.
+Blogging with WordPress is very good practice for writing a book, but most organizations and individuals blog for traffic and by incorporating social media into that strategy, you can really build momentum to your following.

 People write stories, then the title of those stories are incorporated into a Twitter post or a headline which then funnels visitors to your website or blog.
 By repeating this 4 to 8 hours apart, it becomes a broadcast mechanism to drive traffic to your website or blog.
 Publishers should hand-craft the tweets and push them onto the social media landscape using tweets on Twitter.